wingkeet/ask/README.md

 - Invalid color values are silently ignored.
 - A list of [CSS color names](https://www.w3schools.com/cssref/css_colors.asp) can be found on w3schools.com.

 The file `css-colors.js` must be present if you want 24-bit color support.
-That file may be removed if you can live with 8-bit color support or whatever color your text terminal is already set to.
+That file may be removed if you can live with 8-bit color support or whatever color your text terminal was already set up to display.

 ### Authors
 * **Steve Leong** - *Initial work*